No. 10 Notre Dame overcomes Miles injury to clinch ACC - WHIZ News

 Miles, who leads the Irish with 14.7 points, 7.4 rebounds, 7.0 assists and 2.1 steals per game, was hurt with 2:35 remaining before halftime while diving for a loose ball.
 The sophomore became emotional and pounded the floor while being examined by medical personnel.
 Miles was able to flex her knee and eventually limped off the floor without assistance to applause as she made her way to the locker room.

+“It was just to stay together and just for us to know that when one person, when our sister goes down, everybody has to step up,” Ivey added, though she did not have an immediate update on Miles’ injury.

+“Everybody just basically just went after it, competed and knew that we’re playing for a little bit more with Olivia out.”

-She returned to the bench in the third quarter with the knee wrapped in ice and eventually a bandage.
-Miles then watched Notre Dame (24-4, 15-3 ACC) rally from a 33-24 halftime deficit and take the lead for good in the fourth quarter.
+Miles returned to the bench in the third quarter with the knee wrapped in ice and eventually a bandage.
+Through occasional tears as her parents consoled her from behind the bench, Miles watched the young Irish (24-4, 15-3 ACC) rally from a 33-24 halftime deficit and take the lead for good in the fourth quarter before holding on.

 KK Bransford’s layup got the Irish within 53-52 before Citron and Cassandre Prosper followed with five consecutive free throws to lead by four.
 Louisville’s Hailey Van Lith made two free throws, but Citron’s 3-pointer made it 60-55 and maintained that edge as the Cardinals missed two of four from the line.